Luggage Storage Mount Royal Park

 Cancellation of booking

-For same-day cancellations and no-shows, there will be a fee equal to the daily rate of $6.05 per bag.
+For same-day cancellations and no-shows, there will be a fee equal to the daily rate at the selected storage location starting at $6.05 per bag.

 LuggageHero in the press